 If Owen Sound hockey teams had ignored out of town players, hockey in this community would have suffered.
 After all we would have missed seeing all of the talented players listed here and the many more that I have not mentioned.
 But perhaps the greatest shame of all would have been that as a youngster I, and many more from this community would have missed watching perhaps the greatest Canadian player of his era never to play in the National Hockey League, Tommy Burlington!

 For 110 years Owen Sound has been a hotbed of hockey.
-We have many local players such as Harry Lumley and Butch Keeling who have gone on to prominence in the National Hockey League and we have many adopted “sons” who have helped to promote this community by way of their successes both on and off the ice.
+We have many local players such as Harry Lumley and "Butch" Keeling who have gone on to prominence in the NHL and we have many adopted “sons” who have helped to promote this community by way of their successes both on and off the ice.
 In the years to come we may see the day that current Plater, and Detroit Red Wing draft pick, Colin Beardsmore lines up with former Plater Kirk Maltby with the Wings and perhaps they will be facing a team whose goalie is a former Plater and a local boy, Curtis Sanford.

 On that occasion many in this community and surrounding area will proudly proclaim all three as native sons.
 But how many will be able to lay claim to have seen them play for the Platers!!